JeroenMulkers/BuffonNeedle/README.md

 How I handle the problem
 -------------------------

-The problem becomes very simple if one assumes that the needle is smaller then the distance d between the parallel lines.
-Due to this assumption the needle can only hit one line at the time.
+The problem appears very simple when assuming the needle to be smaller than the distance d between the parallel lines.
+Due to this assumption, the needle can only hit a single line per fall.
 This is the problem tackled in this little project.

-The problem is invariant by a translation in the same direction as the parallel lines (y-axis).
-The only two variables which determines if the needle hits/misses the line are:
+The problem remains invariant when a translation in the direction of the parallel lines (y-axis) occurs.
+Only two variables determine whether or not the needle hits the line:
 - The angle under which the needle is rotated.
-- The center of the needle projected on the axis perpendicular on the parallel lines (x-axis)
+- The center of the needle projected on the axis perpendicular to the parallel lines (x-axis).

-One virtual line perpendicular to the y-axis is placed at x=0.
-The falling needle is simulated by a random x position between -d/2 and d/2.
-This position represent the middle of the needle.
-A second random number represent the angle of the needle.
-With this both random numbers the x-positions of the edges of needle can be calculated.
-If the product of these positions are negative then needle hits the line.
+One virtual line, perpendicular to the y-axis, is placed at x=0.
+The falling needle is simulated by a random position x between –d/2 and d/2.
+This position represents the middle of the needle.
+A second random number represents the angle of the needle.
+These two random numbers allow the x-positions of the edges of the needle to be calculated.
+If the product of these positions is negative, the needle hits the line.
 If the product is positive, the needle misses the line.